 Price at time of publish: $6

 For a vegan, gluten-free, dairy-free, wheat-free, and egg-free flavorful meal that has the crunchy-on-the-outside and chewy-on-the-inside texture you expect in falafel, we recommend the Ziyad Premium Vegetable Burger Falafel Mix.
-If you’re on a tight budget, Galil Vegetarian Falafel Mix can get dinner on the table for just a few dollars.
+For a gluten-free falafel mix that tastes like any other falafel, try the Tarazi Falafel Mix.

 What to Look for in Falafel Mix